IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I was raised Vegan since birth. … I remember watching undercover investigation videos and reading the pamphlets that were mailed to the house when we were kids—I felt deeply for the animals at an early age.
 I remember how the other parents of my childhood friends would either get upset or interested when their kids would come home after sleepovers at my house—I felt it was my duty to show my friends what was happening to animals. … Veganism is the ultimate form of compassion. … I never considered my being Vegan was for health reasons—it was always for the love and respect I had for animals.
 And because of that love and respect I have for non-human animals my compassion flows over to all living beings, of all types. … I am encouraged by compassionate souls and the love I see in the eyes of those I've committed my life to stand up for.”

 ― <a href="https://en.wikipedia.org/wiki/Seba_Johnson" target="_blank">Seba Johnson</a><span style="color:Chartreuse">(Olympic athlete, actress, and vegan animal rights activist)</span>

->“    Do not unjustly eat fish the water has given up,<br>
->    And do not desire as food the flesh of slaughtered animals,<br>
-    Or the white milk of mothers who intended its pure draught<br>
-    for their young, not noble ladies.<br>
-    And do not grieve the unsuspecting birds by taking eggs;<br>
-    for injustice is the worst of crimes.<br>
-    And spare the honey which the bees get industriously from the flowers of fragrant plants;<br>
-    For they did not store it that it might belong to others,<br>
-    Nor did they gather it for bounty and gifts.<br>
-    I washed my hands of all this; and wish that I<br>
-    Perceived my way before my hair went gray!”<br>

->“The world holds two classes of men; intelligent men without religion, and religious men without intelligence.”

->“Do not suppose the statements of the prophets to be true; they are all fabrications.
-Men lived comfortably till they came and spoiled life.
-The sacred books are only such a set of idle tales as any age could have and indeed did actually produce.”

-― <a href="https://en.wikipedia.org/wiki/Al-Ma%CA%BFarri" target="_blank">Al-Ma'arri</a><span style="color:Chartreuse">(philosopher, poet, and writer)</span>

 >“Poor countries sell their grain to the West for hard currency while their own children starve in their arms.
 And the West feeds it to livestock. . .
 So we can eat a steak?
 I bet I am not the only one in the room who sees this as a crime?”